 The freeze-drying process I just mentioned has another important advantage for those with allergies and sensitive skin.
 It means that no preservation is required - synthetic preservatives often pose a problem for sensitive skin.

-But of course, when it is incorporated into skincare and cosmetics, some kind of preservative has to be added to the cosmetic product itself.
+But of course, with Aloe vera in skincare and cosmetics, is usually incorporated with some kind of preservative has to be added to the cosmetic product itself.
 And that’s our hypothesis – that in the few cases where people are believed to have an allergy to Aloe vera, it’s not the Aloe vera they’re allergic to, but the other ingredients – like synthetic preservatives and fragrance.
 We've had a number of cases over the years that have illustrated this.

 So if you've been told Aloe vera is not for you, give it another chance.
 It might have been something else in the product that caused the problem.
-But make sure it’s pure, well extracted organic Aloe vera and test very small patches to be sure.
+Make sure it’s pure, well extracted organic Aloe vera and test very small patches to be sure.
 Opting for certified organic skincare for sensitive skin is likely to be your safest bet.

 You can click on the fly-in on the right-hand side of the page to try a sample of our Repair Lotion - made with pure organic Aloe vera – and no synthetic preservatives - for free!
 All you have to do is fill in the sign-up form that appears as you scroll to the bottom of this page.